carolinelbp/cyclistic-bike-share/README.md

 # Data Overview
 ### 🪄 Dataset

-12 months of Cyclistic trip data (anonymised data from a Chicago ride share service for 2024).
+12 months of 'Cyclistic' trip data (anonymised data from a Chicago ride share service for 2024).
 <br><br>

 ### 📊 Platforms Used